What is tucking?

 - medical tape: this usually requires shaving the area to be comfortable.
 Make sure you use tape which is designed to be used for medical or sports purposes as this is suitable to spend an extended period on skin.
 Other types of tape, such as packing tape or duct tape, can cause damage to your skin.

 Some people find it easier to use a specialised item of clothing called a “gaff” or “concealing underwear” designed specifically to hold the genitals in place.
-UK retailers include:
+You can read more about underwear designed to help with tucking on our buying underwear page.

 Some people are able to partly or completely insert the testes into the entrances to the inguinal canals to further hide them, but it is usually not necessary to do this in order to tuck effectively, and the health risks of doing this are unknown.